usnews/brightspot-cms/docs/documentation/syndication.md

 {% endhighlight %}
 Once you have added a URL, in the content edit view, click on the Advanced Tools icon (the wrench) to expose the embed script, which can be added on an external page.

+The Site URL which is defined is set in the Admin -> Settings section, the Default Site URL.

 ![](http://docs.brightspot.s3.amazonaws.com/embed-shot.png)

 </div>